josefsbreakfast/Polaris-Protocol/⚗️_Apothecary/🌡️_Constitutions/❤️_Sanguine_Constitutions/🪩_social_performativity.md

 - ☕️ Slow Internet Practices
 - 🪴 Non-Performative Creativity
 - 🌤️ Attention Rebalancing
+- 💼 Precarious Visibility Economies
+- 🧺 Mutual Aid Infrastructures

 ---

 ## 🏮 Footer

 *Social Performativity* is a living node of the Polaris Protocol.
-It contributes to the Apothecary framework by examining self-presentation, visibility systems, audience awareness, and the transformation of social performance within networked digital environments.
+It contributes to the Apothecary framework by examining self-presentation, visibility systems, audience awareness, economic precarity, and the transformation of social performance within networked digital environments.

 > 📡 Cross-references:
 >